BACK TO BASICS: Claiming Your Authorship on the Web

 If you've gone the alternate route and linked your Google+ profile with the rel=author markup, and you haven't heard anything about your verification, chances are it's still moving forward if it's been done correctly.
 Check out the structured data testing tool that helps you verify it's been set up right.

-Once you've been verified and/or notice your search results are rendering properly, you can begin to track your author analytics through Google to see how your content is performing.
+Once you've been verified and/or notice your search results are rendering properly, you can use one of the major benefits of the Google Authorship program — viewing your author analytics through Google to see how content you wrote is performing.

 If the person signing up for Google Authorship is also the "face" of the company (as we saw in the Britney Spears example earlier in the post), then Authorship works well.
 But what if it's a situation where a company website wouldn't be appropriately represented with one person's face attached to it in the results?